 If you declutter your belongings, but are still shopping and reloading your closets and cupboards, then you will continue to face a clutter issue.

-When you shop, use a list and stick to it.
+Use a list and stick to it.
 Don’t just buy something because it is cute or on sale.
 Decide in the store if you will really use the item or not.
+If you are buying something and don’t know where you will use it, don’t buy it!

 That’s why I put together the Clutter Free Checklists that you can get via my FREE Printable Resource Library.
 The checklists are super practical with a list of places to keep clutter free in your home and regular habits you can keep for a less cluttered home.